+Fisheries

+- "MARISCOMAC: development of scientific bases, training and transfer of technology and knowledge for the exploration, transformation and commercialization of seafood in the Macaronesia". - "MARPROF: bases for management and gastronomic valuing of the Macaronesian deep fisheries species.

+INTERREG IIIB 2000-2006:

+- "MARINOVA: marine aquaculture and artificial reefs.
+New integrated production models. - "MARTEC: marine technologies to increase the fisheries productivity.

+Maritime traffic and ports

+MACSA: Program to promote sustainable development of commerce and maritime transport in Western Africa.

+- SMART BLUE: regional maritime cluster network for small and medium-scale enterprises in the blue growth. - ECOMARPORT: technology transfer and eco-innovation for environmental management of ports.

+OTHERS:

+GESPORT: Eurafrican cooperation network for the port industry.

-Fisheries Coastal and marine tourism Conservation Marine research MTERREG-MAC 2007-2013 "MARISCOMAC: development of scientific bases, training and transfer of technology and knowledge for the exploration, transformation and commercialization of seafood in the Macaronesia".
-"MARPROF: bases for management and gastronomic valuing of the Macaronesian deep fisheries species.
-MTERREG IIIB 2000-2006: "MARINOVA: marine aquaculture and artificial reefs.
-New integrated production models.
-"MARTEC: marine technologies to increase the fisheries productivity.
-Maritime traffic and ports MACSA: Program to promote sustainable development of commerce and maritime transport in Western Africa.
-NTERREG-MAC 2014-2020: INTERREG-MAC 2007-2013 GESTATLANTICO: sustainable exploitation and management of coastal zones of the Eurafrican littoral.
-MACAROAVES: rural development and ornithological tourism.
-INTERREG-MAC 2014-2020: SMARTDEST: a strategy and tools development to convert the islands into smart touristic destinies.
-MACAROFOOD: Macaronesian marine products valuing: tourism, gastronomy and professional capacity.
-NAUTICOM: network for nautic cooperation in the Macaronesia.
-Promotion of touristic and blue growth.
-MARCET: cetaceans conservation and monitoring for sustainable whale watching.
-ECOTUR_AZUL: developing a common ecotourism model to value and protect the heritage resources of the coastal and maritime territories.
-MARGULLAR: tourism and archaeological underwater heritage in the Macaronesia.
-ECOTOUR: valuing the natural resources of coastal protected areas to promote ecotourism.
-INTERREG-MAC 2007-2013 CARMAC: water quality improvement of bathing and coastal waters.
-GESMAR: sustainable management of marine resources.
-PELAGOS: a model for the coordinate management of natural marine resources of the Macaronesia.
-SOST-MAC: synergies and cooperation for sustainable actions on the Macaronesian natural protected areas.
-INTERREG-MAC 2014-2020: RIS3_NET: promoting interregional cooperation for smart development of the Macaronesia.
-MIMAR: monitoring, control and mitigation of marine organisms associated to human disturbances and climate change.
-PLASMAR: bases for sustainable planning of marine protected areas.
-Other programs: ARCOPOLplatform: improving the maritime security in the Atlantic space to strengthen coastal zones protection against maritime pollution through the application o the results from ARCOPOL and ARCOPOL plus.
-INTERREG-MAC 2007-2013 ALGABIOMAC: biotechnology industry development from macro and micro algae.
-Red BANGEMAC: genetic bank of the Macaronesia.
-ESTRAMAR: I+D+I Marine-maritime Strategy for the Macaronesia.
-MacSIMAR: incorporation of the integrated meteorological and oceanographic monitoring system in the European Marine-maritime Research Strategy.
-INTERREG-MAC 2014-2020: ViMetRi-MAC: meteorological monitoring system to assess environmental risks.
-Diotechnology INTERREG-MAC 2007-2013 ALGABIOMAC: biotechnology industry development from macro and micro algae.
-Red BANGEMAC: genetic bank of the Macaronesia INTERREG IIB 2000-2006: SMART BLUE: regional maritime cluster network for small and medium-scale enterprises in the blue growth.
-ECOMARPORT: technology transfer and MSP in itiatives BANCOMAC: bank of marine organisms of the Macaronesia of Cabo Verde- Azores-Canaries.
-Comman of the rectinition of the recommental management of ports.
-OTHERS: GESPORT: Eurafrican cooperation network for the port industry.
-TPEA: transboundary planning in the Europ GPS Azores: geographical and political scen and North Atlantic.
-MUSES: opportunities for multi-use in European INTERREG-MAC 2014-2020: MACBIOBLUE: technology transfer for enterprises to develop new products and processes in the blue biotechnology field.
-REBECA: network of excellence on blue biotechnology (algae).
+Coastal and marine tourism

+- GESTATLANTICO: sustainable exploitation and management of coastal zones of the Eurafrican littoral. - MACAROAVES: rural development and ornithological tourism.

+- SMARTDEST: a strategy and tools development to convert the islands into smart touristic destinies. - MACAROFOOD: Macaronesian marine products valuing: tourism, gastronomy and professional capacity. - NAUTICOM: network for nautic cooperation in the Macaronesia.
+Promotion of touristic and blue growth. - MARCET: cetaceans conservation and monitoring for sustainable whale watching. - ECOTUR_AZUL: developing a common ecotourism model to value and protect the heritage resources of the coastal and maritime territories. - MARGULLAR: tourism and archaeological underwater heritage in the Macaronesia. - ECOTOUR: valuing the natural resources of coastal protected areas to promote ecotourism.

+Conservation

+- CARMAC: water quality improvement of bathing and coastal waters. - GESMAR: sustainable management of marine resources. - PELAGOS: a model for the coordinate management of natural marine resources of the Macaronesia. - SOST-MAC: synergies and cooperation for sustainable actions on the Macaronesian natural protected areas.

+- RIS3_NET: promoting interregional cooperation for smart development of the Macaronesia. - MIMAR: monitoring, control and mitigation of marine organisms associated to human disturbances and climate change. - PLASMAR: bases for sustainable planning of marine protected areas.

+Other programs:

+ARCOPOLplatform: improving the maritime security in the Atlantic space to strengthen coastal zones protection against maritime pollution through the application o the results from ARCOPOL and ARCOPOLplus.

+Marine research

+- ALGABIOMAC: biotechnology industry development from macro and micro algae. - Red BANGEMAC: genetic bank of the Macaronesia. - ESTRAMAR: I+D+I Marine-maritime Strategy for the Macaronesia. - MacSIMAR: incorporation of the integrated meteorological and oceanographic monitoring system in the European Marine-maritime Research Strategy.

+ViMetRi-MAC: meteorological monitoring system to assess environmental risks.

+Biotechnology

+- ALGABIOMAC: biotechnology industry development from macro and micro algae. - Red BANGEMAC: genetic bank of the Macaronesia

+INTERREG IIIB 2000-2006:

+BANCOMAC: bank of marine organisms of the Macaronesia of Cabo Verde-Azores-Canaries.

+- MACBIOBLUE: technology transfer for enterprises to develop new products and processes in the blue biotechnology field. - REBECA: network of excellence on blue biotechnology (algae).

+MSP initiatives

+- TPEA: transboundary planning in the European Atlantic. - GPS Azores: geographical and political scenarios in maritime spatial planning for the Azores and North Atlantic. - MUSES: opportunities for multi-use in European Seas, including Eastern Atlantic.